 Characteristic of the Blue Hmong style, this skirt includes three horizontal design sections.
 On top is a band of white cotton material.
 The central horizontal panel is covered with a batik pattern, created by a fabric-dyeing technique that uses wax.
-The pattern is first drawn with beeswax onto the cloth with a metal tool, and then the cloth is immersed in an indigo or black dye.
-The areas covered by the wax are not affected by the dye, creating a pattern that can be seen when the wax is removed by boiling the cloth.
+Here's how the batik technique works: The pattern is first drawn with beeswax onto the cloth with a metal tool, and then the cloth is immersed in an indigo or black dye.
+The areas covered by the wax are not affected by the dye, creating a pattern that is revealed only when the wax is removed by boiling the cloth.
 After the batik pattern is made, pieces of cloth are sewn on the batiked material in a technique called appliqué (applying a cutout decoration to a larger piece of material).
 Finally, on the bottom of the skirt is another horizontal band with a design of cross-stitch embroidery and appliqué.
-The variety of design motifs are executed without stencils or drawn patterns or rulers; rather, they are done simply by eye and memory, with a steady hand guided by the grain of the fabric's woven threads.
+The variety of design motifs are executed without stencils, drawn patterns, or rulers; rather, they are done simply by eye and memory, with a steady hand guided by the grain of the fabric's woven threads.

-Traditionally, Hmong women have decorated the clothing of all members of their families.
+Traditionally, Hmong women have decorated the clothing of their family members.
 Placing great value on their craft, Hmong mothers taught their daughters at a young age the necessary skills of fine needlework.
-In Laos, girls as young as five began to learn the skills necessary to create their distinctive attire.
-It took years of training to learn the required techniques of appliqué, embroidery, and batik.
+In Laos, girls as young as 5 began to learn the skills necessary to create their distinctive attire using the techniques of appliqué, embroidery, and batik.
 Girls would also become proficient at making hemp cloth, from cultivating the hemp plant to spinning, bleaching, weaving, and dyeing the hemp fiber.
 In recent times, however, most of the cotton or hemp cloth used to make these skirts has been purchased in the marketplace.

-Traditional costume continues to be important to Hmong people living in the United States, yet few young women are able to develop the skills necessary for this art form.
-Because they must meet the demands of acquiring an education and earning an income, they lack the time that their mothers and grandmothers could devote to needlework.
-Other ways of transmitting these skills have developed, such as classes, workshops, apprenticeship programs, and pattern books.
+to Hmong people living in the United States, yet few young women are able to develop the skills necessary for this art form.
+The demands of school and work leave them with little time to devote to needlework.
+Classes, workshops, apprenticeship programs, and pattern books are available for those who wish to learn.
 Many costume pieces, such as this skirt, are also imported from Thailand and Laos.

-In recent years, many Hmong women have adapted the patterns and techniques of their clothing to create a variety of textiles such as decorative hangings, bedspreads, pillowcases, tablecloths, and coin purses, which are intended for sale to non-Hmong people.
-Another important development is the production of "story cloths," embroidered fabrics with scenes depicting Hmong folklore, traditional village life, and celebrations, as well as recent events such as the war in Southeast Asia and their journey to a new life in America.
+In recent years, many Hmong women have adapted the patterns and techniques of their clothing to create a variety of textiles, such as decorative hangings, bedspreads, pillowcases, tablecloths, and coin purses, which are intended for sale to non-Hmong people.
+Another important development is the production of "story cloths," embroidered fabrics with scenes depicting Hmong folklore, traditional village life, and celebrations, as well as events such as the war in Southeast Asia and their journey to a new life in America.
 These cloths often use writing along with images, illustrating the makers' adaptation to literacy in English and to their market audience.

-- 1. What colors do you see in the skirt?
+- What colors do you see in the skirt?
 Where do you see primary colors?
 Secondary colors?
 Complementary colors?
 Where do you see patterns? - 2.
 How would you describe the patterns in this skirt? - 3.
 This skirt was made to be worn for the Hmong New Year celebration, during which dances are often performed and games played.
 How do the lines, patterns, and colors help to make the skirt seem festive? - 4.
-Both the Transformation Mask and this Hmong skirt were made in the last 20-30 years using traditional methods.
-How has each artist drawn upon traditions of their culture?
+Both Richard Hunt's transformation mask and this Hmong skirt were made in the last 20-30 years using traditional methods.
+How have the artists drawn upon traditions of their culture?

-Yoruba (Africa, Nigeria, West Africa region) Beaded Crown, c.
-1920 Beads, leather, canvas, and wicker H.15 (crown) x L.15 inches (fringe) The Ethel Morrison Van Derlip Fund, 76.29
+Yoruba, Nigeria, Africa Crown, 1920, glass beads, leather, canvas, wicker The Ethel Morrison Van Derlip Fund, 76.29 L.15 (crown), L.15 (fringe) in.